How to Contact Your Representative About Public School Funding

 Call the district office

-School funding is one of the most effective constituent contact issues in Congress because it affects families in every district.
+School funding is one of the most effective constituent contact issues.
 Your call is logged and reported to the member.

 3